bmeurant/technical-docs/software-architecture/system-design-patterns/cdn.md

 1.  **Reduced Latency:** The primary benefit.
 By caching content in multiple Points of Presence (PoPs) around the world, a CDN ensures that a user's request travels a much shorter physical distance, significantly reducing the round-trip time (RTT).

-2.  **Reduced Origin Server Load:** By serving cached content from the edge, a CDN absorbs a significant portion of traffic that would otherwise hit the origin server.
+2.  **Reduced Origin Server Load:** By serving [[caching|cached]] content from the edge, a CDN absorbs a significant portion of traffic that would otherwise hit the origin server.
 This frees up the origin server's resources (CPU, memory, bandwidth) to focus on its core tasks, like processing dynamic requests and business logic.

 3.  **Increased Availability:** The distributed nature of a CDN provides inherent redundancy.
 If one edge server is down, traffic can be automatically rerouted to another nearby server.
 Some CDNs can even serve stale content from the cache if the origin server is unavailable, keeping the site online.